sburtner/mat259_w19/assignment1.md

 ## Discussion & Conclusion

-*Finding* geographic information is tricky.
-A lot of geographic information systems research is being conducted in geographic information retrieval and search.
-But it's not as easy as it seems, and visualization is a big part of it.
-Most physical and natural processes transcend political boundaries, and yet, this is where data collection takes place.
-Even so, most maps that are available exist at a more micro-level scale with a certai subject in mind, such as recreation (hiking in Washington) or tracking animal populations (mapping endangered species).
-While the 2016 cataloguing of maps seems decent, there is also tons of room for improvement.
+Finding geographic information is tricky.
+A lot of geographic information systems (GIS) research is being conducted in geographic information retrieval and search.
+While it's not as easy as it seems, visualization is increasingly being used to overcome some of the challenges of finding, exploring and analyzing geographic data.
+Most physical and natural processes transcend political boundaries, and yet, this is where most data collection takes place.
+Even so, most maps that are available exist at a sub-administrative scale with a certain subject in mind, such as recreation (hiking in Washington) or tracking animal populations (mapping endangered species).
+While the 2016 SPL cataloguing of maps seems decent, there is room for improvement (an opportunity for GIS practitioners!)

 In future work I would like to start looking more at the ** cultural interest** of the available maps.
-I could what is in the database to what is actually being checked out.
+I could compare what is in the database to what is actually being checked out.
 I would also love to explore which physical maps are being looked at versus digital copies of maps online.
 Furthermore, I think **word embeddings** offer a great opporunity to group the textual aspect of maps in a meaningful way, and see if this can somehow help improve the process of geographic information retrieval.